 The presence of large numbers of worms can be a problem, this is primarily seen in less developed countries, when malnutrition is an important factor.(1) Neither worm we supply can reproduce inside a human host, nor is it possible to infect anyone around you.
-Whatever number of hookworms or whipworms are given to you, this dose remains constant and can not increase.
+Whatever number of hookworms or whipworms are given to you, population within you remains constant and can not increase.
 It is for these reasons that treatment with our helminths presents no known risks, either to you or those around you.

 There is a large amount of scientific literature on parasitic co-infection, and some of these co-infections, for example; mosquito transmitted malaria, are still some of the most important problems faced by modern medicine.
 There is no recorded incidence of similar parasitic infection involving hookworm or whipworm.
 Despite significant research in this area of medicine there has never been a report that hookworm or whipworm can transmit viruses, bacteria or fungi.

 Please contact us to obtain full-text scientific papers regarding any aspect of helminthic therapy, including one we commissioned from an independent microbiologist.

 As safe as it is I have been able to think of a scenario when someone could be harmed by helminthic therapy.

 As with any infection the subject will experience an immune response that will include inflammation at the site of application but also systemically.